Blue Shampoo is The Best Way to Conquer Brassiness in Your Brunette Hair

 Brassiness in brunette hair means unwanted red or copper tones.

 Here’s a picture of me from early July 2018, five months into my gray hair transition.
 The silvers look nice but the faded dye is turning ORANGE.
 In the gray hair community, brassy orange hair is also called “blorange.”

 I checked in with my gray hair Facebook support groups to get some advice on how to handle this issue.
 Many women recommended purple shampoos, but I did a little digging and found out that, for brunettes, blue shampoo is best.

 ** Please Note: This post contains affiliate links.
 You can see my full policy here **

-Why is Blue Shampoo Best for Brassy Brunette Hair?
+Why is Blue Shampoo Great for Brassy Brunette Hair?

 Blue shampoo is best for brassy brunette hair because blue is the opposite color from orange on the color wheel, so the blue tint neutralizes the orange tones.